regro/regolith/doc/source/collections/beamplan.rst

 	    "exp_plan": [
 	        "load samples on the holder",
-	        "scan the holder to locate the samples", "take room temperature measurement of sample and the subtrate", "ramp down temperature to 100K",
+	        "scan the holder to locate the samples", "take room temperature measurement of sample and the substrate", "ramp down temperature to 100K",
 	        "ramp up, measure PDF at temperature 100K ~ 300K, 10K stepsize, 1 min exposure"
 	    ],